bman006/Store-Inventory-Manager/README.md

     * If the user attempts to purchase more items than the total inventory of the store, the app will alert the user of the lack of inventory, and the app will close
     ![Demo](assets/images/demo_terminal05.png)
     ![Demo](assets/images/demo_terminal06.png)

-### Readme outline points
-1. What is the section doing
-1. What is being used to code it (key API's and functions)
-1. What are some key ideas or methodologies used to code the section